AdobeDocs/experience-manager-learn.en/help/headless-tutorial/graphql/quick-setup/local-sdk.md

 * [npm 6+](https://www.npmjs.com/)
 * [Git](https://git-scm.com/)

-## Objectives {#objectives}

-1. Download and install the AEM SDK.
-1. Download and install sample content from the WKND Reference site.
-1. Download and install a sample app to consume content using the GraphQL APIs.

-## Install the AEM SDK {#aem-sdk}
+## 1. Install the AEM SDK {#aem-sdk}

-This tutorial uses the [AEM as a Cloud Service SDK](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/implementing/developing/aem-as-a-cloud-service-sdk.html?lang=en#aem-as-a-cloud-service-sdk) to explore AEM's GraphQL APIs.
+This setup uses the [AEM as a Cloud Service SDK](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/implementing/developing/aem-as-a-cloud-service-sdk.html?lang=en#aem-as-a-cloud-service-sdk) to explore AEM's GraphQL APIs.
 This section provides a quick guide to installing the AEM SDK and running it in Author mode.
 A more detailed guide for setting up a local development environment [can be found here](https://experienceleague.adobe.com/docs/experience-manager-learn/cloud-service/local-development-environment-set-up/overview.html?lang=en#local-development-environment-set-up).

 >[!NOTE]
 >
-> It is also possible to follow the tutorial with an AEM as a Cloud Service environment.
+> It is also possible to follow the tutorial with an [AEM as a Cloud Service environment](./cloud-service.md).
 Additional notes for using a Cloud environment are included throughout the tutorial.

 1. Navigate to the **[Software Distribution Portal](https://experience.adobe.com/#/downloads/content/software-distribution/en/aemcloud.html)** > **AEM as a Cloud Service** and download the latest version of the **AEM SDK**.